NREL/Marmot/README.md

 #### requirements txt file
 - A [requirements.txt](https://github.nrel.gov/PCM/Marmot/blob/master/requirements.txt) file is also included with the repo, this can be used in place of the conda environment file.
 The txt file contains all the python modules that are required by Marmot to run.
 To install from the file run the following from any cmd window that is setup with Python (e.g Git Bash, Anaconda Prompt) `pip install -r requirements.txt`.
 If installing on a machine with restricted user rights adding `--user` to the command may be required.

 After all required prerequisites are installed, you are ready to install and run Marmot.
-There are two ways to run Marmot, directly or as a module.
+There are **Two ways** to run Marmot, **Running Directly (A)** or **Importing as a Module (B)**.
 Most users will probably want to run Marmot directly, however some users may want to import Marmot into their own code.
 Both are explained below.

-### Downloading, installing, and running Marmot Directly
+### A: Downloading, installing, and running Marmot Directly

 *The following command will clone the most recent commit to the master branch of Marmot which may not be production ready, to get the most recent stable release see the [Releases](https://github.nrel.gov/PCM/Marmot/releases) section of the repo.*